openharmony/docs/docs-en/readme/testing-subsystem.md

     >CaseDescription: Test case description
     >step: Procedure for executing the test case when the complex logic is tested

--   Directory plan for self-test cases
+-   Directory plan for test cases

     ```
     subsystem (subsystem, system component)